-The SmartCarb® SC3 is a precision fuel and air metering instrument that provides extremely fine fuel atomization, precise air/fuel mixture control, and ambient air density compensation.
-All of these innovative features are delivered in the format of a single-circuit, flat-slide, variable venturi, jet-less carburetor.
+The SmartCarb® SC3 is a precision air and fuel metering instrument that provides extremely fine fuel atomization, precise air/fuel mixture control, and ambient air density compensation.
+All of these innovative features are delivered in a single-circuit, flat-slide, variable venturi, jet-less carburetor.
 See below for a list of features and their benefits: